ishaborad23/Prodigy_ML_Task3/README.md

-Hand Gesture Recognition Model
+Hand Gesture Recognition Model:

 This repository contains a deep learning model for recognizing hand gestures.
 The model is trained on a custom dataset of images with various hand gestures and is designed to classify images into one of ten gesture classes.

-Project Overview
+Project Overview:

 The goal of this project is to create a deep learning model that can accurately identify and classify different hand gestures from image data.
 This can be used in various applications such as human-computer interaction, gesture-based control systems, and more.

 Dataset: https://www.kaggle.com/datasets/roobansappani/hand-gesture-recognition/data